 Una Steinsdóttir joined Glitnir in 1991 as a specialist in International Banking.
-Ms. Steinsdóttir has over 17 years of experience in working for the Issuer and its predecessors and has amongst other things worked in credit control and service management.
-Ms. Steinsdóttir was a branch manager in Keflavik for eight years, from 1999-2007 or until she was appointed director of Retail Banking in 2007.
+Ms. Steinsdóttir has over 20 years of experience in working for the Issuer and its predecessors and has among other things worked in credit control and service management.
+Ms. Steinsdóttir was a branch manager in Keflavik for eight years, from 1999 to 2007 until she was appointed director of Retail Banking in 2007.
 She was then appointed Managing Director of Retail Banking for the Issuer in October 2008.

-Ms. Steinsdóttir holds a cand. oecon degree in business administration from the University of Iceland.
+Ms. Steinsdóttir holds a Cand.
+Oecon degree in Business Administration from the University of Iceland.